vals-productions/sqlighter/README.md

 copyDbOnce works only once per SQLighterDb instance per application startup.
 This is just to prevent erroneous database overrides during application runs.

-Once invoked, first, copyDbOnce checks the destination location of the database file.
+Once invoked:

-If it's already there, it will skip copying the database file.
+a) copyDbOnce checks the target location for the database file.
+If database file is already there (probably, because it is not the first start and target location has been previously initialized), it will NOT copy the database file.

-If the file is not there, the copyDbOnce will copy the file.
+b) If the database file is not found at the target location, the copyDbOnce will copy the initial database file from the project into device's target location.

 There's also SQLighterDb.setOverwriteDb method, that lets you override default behavior SQLighterDb.copyDbOnce.
 If called with true, it will let copyDbOnce override the